 -Equally good as a vegetarian option are the “Huevos Benedict“, which uses avocado instead of ham, plus a salsa.

 -Egg Hussarde uses rusks instead of toast or English muffins and sauce bordelaise instead of hollandaise sauce.

 -A special variation is the “Egg Beauregard” or “Country Benedict“, where biscuits are used instead of toast or English muffins and a hamburger patty is used together with country gravy, a special sauce from the southern states of the US.

 As with many other recipes, there are two different versions of how Eggs Benedict came to be.
 In 1894, the stockbroker Lemuel Benedict is said to have ordered this dish in the renowned Waldorf Astoria Hotel in New York as a hangover breakfast after a night of drinking, and it was subsequently named after him.

 The second story is also said to have happened in New York: The chef Charles Ranhofer of the restaurant “Delmonico” is said to have invented the recipe especially for the demanding guest, financier LeGrand Benedict, and included it in his cookbook “The Epicurean”.
 The latter had complained to him that the breakfast menu was always the same.
 So the chef came up with this delicious recipe to counter this claim.

-Breakfast Berlin – your unique breakfast restaurant: Frühstück 3ooo.
+Breakfast and Brunch Berlin – your unique breakfast restaurant: Frühstück 3ooo.